Showing posts with label Fall fly fishing. Show all posts

 This couple makes me wish I was young again!

 One of my recent trips to Smith Lake with my son, Jason, is still fresh in my memory.
 The trip occurred in June when the water temperature was 70 degrees.
 Jason landed this 12" plus spotted bass using his Streamflex 4 wt.
 9ft. flyrod.
 The drag on his Gloomis fly reel engaged several times while landing the bass.
+He was using a 6X tippet which is the reason he was careful landing the bass.
+This size spotted bass on a light fly rod such as a 3 or 4 wt. can pop a light tippet quick.

 Happy Thanksgiving Everyone